Is this System a Kit?

 How do I align my system?

-We align your system before we send it, and then adjust the top-left knob to remove the objective and package it safely.
-After opening your system and installing your objective, hook up a patch cord and turn the system on.
-Open the FlyCap software, slect your camera, and click OK.
-At first, only adjust the top-left knob, allowing the patch cord to tilt towards the objective.
+We align your system before we send it.
+After opening your system, hook up a patch cord and turn the system on.
+Open the FlyCap software, select your camera, and click OK.
+There are five knobs on the 5-axis translator — only adjust the three larger knobs (with white writing on them) when you are aligning your system.
 You should see a number of clear, in-focus circles corresponding to the number of fiber cores in your patch cord.
 These circles should visibly flicker if you touch the end of your patch cord.
-If necessary, make small tweaks to the other four knobs to achieve the best possible alignment.
+Try to avoid the other two knobs (the smaller ones without writing on them) when aligning.

 Do you sell fiber optic cannulae?

-Yes — we offer fiber optic cannulae with black ceramic ferrules that have been optimized for fiber photometry.
+Yes — we offer fiber optic cannulae (FOC) that have been optimized for fiber photometry.
+Our FOC have black ceramic ferrules, which have higher efficiency and lower autofluorescence than other FOC.
 They are available with 200um or 400um cores and 1.25mm or 2.5mm diameter ferrules.
 Please visit our product page for pricing and more information.

 Do you sell patch cords?